grantseltzer/blog/content/blog/vmlinux-header.md

 A powerful concept that libbpf enables is something called "CO:RE" or "Compile once, run everywhere".
 There are macros defined in libbpf (such as `BPF_CORE_READ`) that will analyze what fields you're trying to access in the types that are defined in your `vmlinux.h`.
 If the field you want to access has been moved within the struct definition that the running kernel uses, the macro/helpers will find it for you.
 Therefore, it doesn't matter if you compile your bpf program with the `vmlinux.h` file you generated from your own kernel and then ran on a different one.

-I am not yet an expert on this so please refer to Andrii Nakryiko's blog post [here](https://nakryiko.com/posts/bpf-portability-and-co-re/) until better documentation exists.
+Refer to Andrii Nakryiko's blog post [here](https://nakryiko.com/posts/bpf-portability-and-co-re/) on the subject.